MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/data-storage.md

 To narrow the choices, start by answering these questions:

-- Do you need a unified data lake with multi-cloud support, robust governance, and seamless integration with analytical tools?
+- Do you need a unified data lake with multicloud support, robust governance, and seamless integration with analytical tools?
 If yes, then choose Microsoft Fabric OneLake for simplified data management and enhanced collaboration.

 - Do you need managed, high-speed, cloud-based storage for any type of text or binary data?
-If yes, then select one of the file storage or analytics options.
+If yes, then choose one of the file storage or analytics options.

 - Do you need file storage that is optimized for parallel analytics workloads and high throughput/IOPS?
 If yes, then choose an option that is tuned to analytics workload performance.

 - Do you need to store unstructured or semi-structured data in a schemaless database?
-If so, select one of the non-relational or analytics options.
+If so, select one of the nonrelational or analytics options.
 Compare options for indexing and database models.
-Depending on the type of data you need to store, the primary database models may be the largest factor.
+Depending on the type of data you need to store, the primary database models might be the largest factor.

 - Can you use the service in your region?
 Check the regional availability for each Azure service.
 For more information, see [Products available by region](https://azure.microsoft.com/regions/services).